MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

     From the **Packaging** tab, you can enter publishing data.
 This is where you can choose which certificate to use to sign your app.
 All MSIX apps must be signed with a certificate.

     > [!NOTE]
-    > Starting in Visual Studio 2019, a temporary certificate is no longer generated in MSIX or UWP projects.
+    > Starting in Visual Studio 2019, a temporary certificate is no longer generated in packaged Desktop or UWP projects.
 To create or export certificates, use the PowerShell cmdlets described in [this article](create-certificate-package-signing.md).

     > [!IMPORTANT]
     > If you're publishing your app in Microsoft Store, your app will be signed with a trusted certificate for you.
 This allows the user to install and run your app without installing the associated app signing certificate.